Introduction to Clarks Summit, Pennsylvania

 Clarks Summit History

 William Clark, a veteran of the Revolutionary War's Battle of Bunker Hill and the first settler to arrive, was granted 800 acres by the Congress.
-However, becasue of a dispute between Connecticut and Pennsylvania over control of the land, Clark ultimately had to pay for the entire property.
+However, because of a dispute between Connecticut and Pennsylvania over control of the land, Clark ultimately had to pay for the entire property.
 He moved into a log cabin with his family in March, 1799.
 The community, which was named "Clarks Summit" in his honor, was officially incorporated on the 30th of August, 1911.
-The town has been home to many famous personalities like Lauren Weisberger, author of "The Devil Wears Prada"; Adam Rippon, figure skater; and Amber Jacobs, WNBA basketball player.
+The town has been home to many famous personalities like Lauren Weisberger, author of "The Devil Wears Prada;" Adam Rippon, figure skater; and Amber Jacobs, WNBA basketball player.

 Clarks Summit and Nearby Attractions